I’ve found an injured frog/toad, what can I do for it?

 If the injury appears slight and the animal is active and able to move freely, then it’s best to just move the amphibian to a sheltered part of the garden, away from the view of predators (such as cats and birds) and extreme weather so it can recover on it’s own.
 Dense foliage, dead wood or a compost heap are good places.
 Make sure it has the option to move to another part of the garden, should it want to.

 During the summer, you may come across Common Toads that look as though they have a head injury – the face may look as if its caving in and it may be making a clucking noise as it breathes.
 This is the result of ‘toad fly’ – there is a species of green-bottle fly that lays its eggs on the head of a toad and, once the eggs hatch, the maggots will crawl up the toad’s nostrils and begin eating the soft tissue in the nose and head.
-Unfortunately there’s nothing you can do to help toads in this condition, though you may want to contact a vet for advice about humane killing.
+Unfortunately there’s nothing you can do to help toads in this condition.

 Please remember that amphibians are small, vulnerable creatures and it is unlikely that a severely damaged animal will be treated successfully.